nofesmit/kristof-reka-wedding-website/README.md

 3. `$ gulp` - compile sass to css, minify js, etc. _(optional)_
 4. That's it, open `index.html` on your browser by just double-clicking on the file.

+# Development
+- `$ gulp watch` -> serve content on localhost:3000, so you can check google maps.
+Also autoreloading on css and js modification.

 # Free to use
 Feel free to use / fork under GNU GENERAL PUBLIC LICENSE